Cisco-UKI-DevX/pyATS-Lab-Guide/README.md

 - What has changed on the network config?
 - Is my data plane operating the way that I would expect?
-- Can I compare my control plane and data plane against a known good baseline?
+- Can I compare my configuration and operational state against a known good baseline?
-- Can I automate this process across my entire estate?
+- Can I automate this test process across my entire estate?

 Originally developed for internal Cisco engineering use, pyATS/Genie is at the core of Cisco's Test Automation Solution.
 Some interesting numbers on pyATS current use within Cisco: